Principal Investigator

 Negar Reiskarimian received the B.S. and M.S. degrees in electrical engineering, from Sharif University of Technology, Tehran, Iran, in 2011 and 2013 and the M.Phil. and Ph.D. degrees in electrical engineering from Columbia University, New York, NY, in 2017 and 2020.

-She is currently the X-Window Consortium Career Development Assistant Professor at the Department of Electrical Engineering and Computer Science at Massachusetts Institute of Technology, Cambridge, MA.
+She is currently an Assistant Professor at the Department of Electrical Engineering and Computer Science at Massachusetts Institute of Technology, Cambridge, MA.
 She is a core faculty member of the Microsystems Technology Laboratories (MTL).
 Her research group interests include RF and millimeter-wave microelectronic devices, circuits and systems and applied electromagnetics for a variety of applications.

-She serves as a technical-program committee (TPC) of IEEE International Solid-State Circuits Conference (ISSCC) since 2021, and International Microwave Symposium (IMS) since 2020.
+She serves as a technical-program committee (TPC) of IEEE International Solid-State Circuits Conference (ISSCC), IEEE Radio Frequency Integrated Circuits (RFIC) Symposium, and International Microwave Symposium (IMS).
 She was a guest editor of IEEE Open Journal of the Communications Society (OJ-COMS) in 2021.

 PhD Students